Skip to main content

 • “The combat feels great, the atmosphere and ambiance is immaculate, the soundtrack is amazing.”

-• “I love World War 1 stuff.
-After playing a little bit of the early access, I love the outfits of both the player and the enemy soldiers.
-The music, sounds, and the world make this feel grim and dark.”
+• “I love World War 1 stuff that's going to be my outright statement.
+After playing a little bit of the early access, I love the outfits of both the player and the enemy soldiers, the music, sounds, the world; it makes this feel grim and dark.”

 • “Music is immersive and energizes me to play the game.”

-• “There's only 1 music track, and I'm only an hour into this and I'm already annoyed by the 45-second loop.”
+• “There's only one music track, and I'm only an hour into this game and already annoyed by the 45-second loop.”

-• “Placeholder assets, unexciting music, proof of concept missions, and a lack of explanation of the game mechanics.”
+• “Placeholder menus which are janky, optimization issues, placeholder animations and sounds, geometry issues in the game world, floaty controls, placeholder assets, unexciting music, proof of concept missions, and a lack of explanation of the game mechanics.”

 • “Interaction, voice acting, sound effects, music, models, graphics, optimization—none of it is complete.”